UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <choice id="3">
 <opt text="True" >

-Although generally this is the case, it's possible for validation error to be lower.
+Although this is the case often, validation error can be lower.

 </opt>